Coherence and multimode correlations from vacuum fluctuations in a microwave superconducting cavity: RESULTS

-The disappearance of power in the dark mode is a particular manifestation of coherence which has been employed for many applications, such as quantum memory and STIRAP in superconducting qubit systems \cite{semba2014,kumar2015}.
-In the usual type of dark state, the destructive interference is produced at the same frequency, for example, on a quantum state of a qubit or of a mode of a field.
-Here, the two modes at $2\Delta_1 - \xi$ and $2\Delta_2 - \xi$ are separated in frequency and do not overlap \cite{zeilinger2009}.
+The disappearance of power in the dark mode is a particular manifestation of coherence which has been employed for many applications, such as quantum memory\cite{semba2014} and STIRAP in superconducting qubit systems\cite{kumar2015}.
+Note that in the usual type of dark state, the destructive interference is produced at the same frequency, for example, on a quantum state of a qubit or of a mode of a field.
+Here, the two modes at $2\Delta_1 - \xi$ and $2\Delta_2 - \xi$ are separated in frequency and do not overlap\cite{zeilinger2009}.
 The destructive interference effect is created by the vacuum fluctuations at $\xi$ which trigger two correlated two-photon parametric downconversion processes in the pumps.
-These correlations are also reflected in the structure of the output state of the resonator $|{\rm vac}\rangle_{\rm out}$ which fulfills $\tilde{a}_{\rm out} |{\rm vac}\rangle_{\rm out}=0$.
-For the truncated form of Eq. (\ref{finalsolution}), the output state is a two-mode squeezed state in terms of the operators $\tilde{a}[\xi ]$ and $\tilde{b}[\xi ]$, $|{\rm vac}\rangle_{\rm out} = S^\dagger|{\rm vac}\rangle_{\rm in}$, where $S = \exp\left[ \lambda \tilde{a}_{\rm in} \tilde{b}_{\rm in} - h.c. \right]$.

-As for standard quantum interference, the lack of path information \cite{zeilinger2014,review-delayed} is critical for the interference between extremal frequencies.
-Here, instead of which-path information in space, we deal with absence of {\bf which-color information} \cite{mandel1991,scully2000} : for a real photon at frequency $\xi$, there is no way of knowing from which of the two spontaneous parametric downconversion processes occurring in either of the pumps, it came from.
+As for standard quantum interference, the lack of path information\cite{zeilinger2014,review-delayed} is critical for the interference between extremal frequencies.
+Here, instead of which-path information in space, we deal with absence of which-color information\cite{mandel1991,scully2000} : for a real photon at frequency $\xi$, there is no way of knowing from which of the two spontaneous parametric downconversion processes it came from {(see Supplementary Note 4).}